matieme/matieme/README.md

 <p align="center"><em>I'm a game developer from Argentina 🇦🇷, living in Montevideo, Uruguay 🇺🇾.

 I have a degree in videogames design and programming at Davinci School, Buenos Aires 🎓.
 I'm passionate about game design and technology.
-Right now I'm working as a Tech lead in [Jam City](https://www.jamcity.com/) for [Panda POP](https://www.jamcity.com/game/panda-pop/)
+Right now I'm working as a Tech lead in [Game Cloud Network](https://www.gamecloudnet.com/)

 When I'm not developing and coding, you can find me watching Netflix, Basquet or just listening to music.
 Riding my longboard 🛹 is another thing that I enjoy in my free time.
 Memes are something that are always appreciated 😂.